efournier92/LeCoursville/README.md

 ## Welcome Message
 __Welcome to LeCoursville__

-In an effort to keep our calendar and directory content current, we're hosting this site for everyone to access the data on demand.
-You can view the info online, and download or print it using the corresponding buttons in the top right.
-If you have content or feature suggestions, please feel free to email me at efournier92@gmail.com.
-I'll continue to add new features and content, so check back again soon!
+Merry Christmas LeCoursville!
+In an effort to keep our calendar and directory content current, we're hosting this website for everyone to access the data on-demand.
+You can view the info online, then download or print it using the corresponding buttons in the top right.
+Please excuse the bugs: this app is still rough around the edges.

+If you have content or feature suggestions, please email me at efournier92@gmail.com. we'll continue to add new features regularly, so check back again soon!

 ## TODO
 * [X] All typescript declarations